cran-task-views/Distributions/Distributions.md

   provides d, p, q, r functions for the Half-Cauchy distribution.
 The wrapped Cauchy distribution is provided in
   `r pkg("CircStats")`.
-- *Chen distribution:* no longer implemented.
+- *Chen distribution:* a special case of the Extended Chen-Poisson Lifetime Distribution as found in `r pkg("ecpdist")`.
 - *Chernoff distribution:*  `r pkg("ChernoffDist")` provides
   d, p, q functions of the distribution of the maximizer of the two-sided Brownian motion minus quadratic drift, known as Chernoff's